 Johannesburg Keynote Speaker

 Duncan Stevens can be engaged as an inspiring motivational speaker in Johannesburg.
-As a keynote speaker, he helps several of the industry’s most recognisable businesses, teams and leaders become more persuasive and more effective and adapt to global changes through what they say and how they behave.
+As a keynote speaker, he helps several of the industry’s most recognizable businesses, teams and leaders unlock influence potential to sell more consistently and collaborate more productively.
+He also helps teams and leaders influence more effectively more often.

 With over 10 years of experience, Johannesberg keynote speaker, Duncan Stevens has certainly himself as an in-demand contemporary keynote speaker due to his content-rich, engaging, motivating and humorous keynote speeches and masterclasses.
 He is the founder and CEO of the Influence Association and best-selling author of the number one best-selling book Effective Influence.
-He is a serial entrepreneur, award-winning ‘mentalist’ and is considered as among the world’s premier authorities on influence, persuasion, effectiveness and adapting to industry changes.
+He is a serial entrepreneur, award-winning ‘mentalist’ and and is considered as among the world’s premier authorities on influence and persuasion and how to apply them into the sales process and to collaborate more productively.
 Duncan’s humorous, content-rich and highly visual presentations motivate audiences to take on modern perspectives.
-His work, whether it’s through leadership training, sales coaching, or speaking takes teams and individuals from pretty good to superb or from exceptional to market-leading through challenging times.
+His work, through influence, sales or collaboration speaking takes teams and individuals from pretty good to superb or from exceptional to market-leading through challenging times.

 Before Duncan became a keynote speaker, he gained an Honours degree in Business Management, served as an officer in the British Royal Navy, was a business coach and mentor as well as a senior executive for some globally recognised brands.
 Learn more about Duncan here.

-With over 10 years of prior experience, Duncan is internationally recognised as the leading authority on influence and performance and change management.
+With over 10 years of prior experience, Duncan is internationally recognised as the leading authority on influence persuasion.
 He is widely acknowledged as an easy-to-work-with speaker and has delivered his presentations at conferences and sales kick-offs globally and all over Johannesburg and South Africa.

 Watch Duncan’s Johannesburg Extended Showreel Below: